 What are the trends in central government finances?
 How much does the state have in debt and liquid assets?
 The monthly bulletin for central government finances also reports on the realisation of the budget.
-Dive into the world of economic figures and find out more about the trends in central government finances by reading the December bulletin published on 25 March 2020.
+Dive into the world of economic figures and find out more about the trends in central government finances by reading the December bulletin has been published on 23 March 2020.

 In addition to the realisation of the state budget, the monthly bulletin for central government finances reports on the state income, expenses, assets, liabilities and cash flow.
 The bulletin contains the balance calculation, the government revenue and expenditure statement, the state’s balance sheet and the funds statement for central government finances, among other things.